-48642 Strength of Engineering Materials6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+48642 Strength of Engineering Materials6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48331 Mechanics of Solids

 These requisites may not apply to students in certain courses.
 See access conditions.

 Knowledge of mechanics of solids including stress formulas and moment of inertia is essential for this subject.

 Fields of practice: Mechanical Engineering major, Mechanical and Mechatronic Engineering major